0xfps/fps8k/README.md

 👨🏾‍🦱 My name is Nnaemeka Umeh, male (he/him).

-🧠 Smart Contracts developer, deployable on the Ethereum network.
+🧠 Smart Contracts developer with Solidity and Brownie Python, deployable on the Ethereum network.

 📝 My projects include NFTs, Smart Contracts, ERC20 tokens and more.